lxstmai/ai-rag-demo/PROJECT_SUMMARY.md

 ## 🎯 Project Goal

-Creating a demonstration version of a RAG (Retrieval-Augmented Generation) system to showcase AI/ML technology skills for job applications.
+Creating a demonstration version of a RAG (Retrieval-Augmented Generation) system to showcase AI/ML technology skills.

 ## 📋 What's Implemented